Cypress Email Plugin

 npm install --save-dev cypress-mailslurp

-Then include the plugin in your cypress/support/.{js,ts}
+Then include the plugin in your cypress/support/index.{js,ts} file.

-See the example project for setup help.
+See the example project for example code.

 API Key